 Identify what sets you apart

 I’ll give you an example.
 When I first moved from London to Wales, I went to great lengths to behave as if I still lived in London.
 I’d get up nausea-inducingly early to arrive in London Paddington before 730am.
 Constantly caffeine-fuelled and sleepy, I’d show up to meetings both wired and tired and struggle to concentrate.
 My nerves were on their edge, and by trying so very hard to be the same as the others in the meeting who did live in the city: I was squashing one of the really interesting aspects about me.
 I’m Welsh, from a land of poetry and song.
 I had returned back there to live in a beautiful historical town, full of bookshops and creative people.
-Why the hell was I not emphasising this?
+Why the hell was I not emphasizing this?
 Looking back I have no idea, but I’d get up early, put on my ‘London’ clothes and pretend to fit into my old life, rather than making the most of the new life on my doorstep.
-I loved living in London, yet I love living in Hay-on-Wye even more, and since I’ve realised that it is a selling point, I’ve really embraced and shared the beauty and magic on my doorstep and in my Welsh heritage.
+I loved living in London, yet I love living in Hay-on-Wye even more, and since I’ve realized that it is a selling point, I’ve really embraced and shared the beauty and magic on my doorstep and in my Welsh heritage.

 Be prepared to flout the rules